andersea/bitmex-trio-websocket/README.md

 **`dead_mans_switch`** Optional\[bool\]

-If you enable this, the websocket will periodically send cancelAllAfter messages with a timeout of 60 seconds.
+When enabled, the websocket will periodically send cancelAllAfter messages with a timeout of 60 seconds.
 The timer is refreshed every 15 seconds.

 See: https://www.bitmex.com/app/wsAPI#Dead-Mans-Switch-Auto-Cancel